We’ve visited Venice multiple times, and my favourite was definitely the time we visited Venice in April.

 Since April is quite warm already, we enjoyed some of the spring flowers blooming.

-After coming back from Burano, we went to the Accademia bridge to enjoy the view a bit and continued on to the Rialto bridge for sunset.
+After coming back from Burano, we went to the Accademia Bridge to enjoy the view a bit and continued on to the Rialto Bridge for sunset.
 And then, of course, the dinner.

 Our third day visiting Venice in April